Secure Our Prosperity

 … our energy, forestry, mining, and agriculture sectors generate tens of billions of dollars to support critical social programs such as healthcare, education, and emergency services [4].

-Overburdening and unnecessary regulations like the oil and gas emissions cap and the West Coast tanker ban – while global oil and gas demand is growing to new record highs – do nothing to promote Canadian competitiveness in an ever-changing global market.
+Overburdening and unnecessary regulations like the oil and gas emissions cap and the West Coast tanker ban – while global oil and gas demand is growing to new record highs – do nothing to promote Canadian competitiveness and prosperity in an ever-changing global market.

 David Eby, Premier of British Columbia